Tsukumogami-Software/milou/README.md

 milou build .
 ```

-This will output the static HTML, CSS and images in the `build` folder.
+This will output the static HTML, CSS, and images in the `build` folder.
 You can now start a web server to serve your content:

 ```